 Bo Beskow 1906-1989

 In 1951, Beskow married the ceramist Greta Berge (b.1930).
-Since 1934, Beskow had been based in Stockholm but in 1961 he moved, with his new family, to Söderköping, just outside Nörrköping.
+From 1934, Beskow was based in Stockholm but in 1961 he moved, with his new family, to Söderköping, just outside Nörrköping.

-Examples of Beskows work can be seen at the National Museum (Nationalmuseum) and the Museum of Modern Art (Moderna museet) in Stockholm and the Gripsholm Castle (Gripsholms slott) in Mariefred, Södermanland.
+Examples of Beskow's work are held in the collections of the National Museum (Nationalmuseum) and the Museum of Modern Art (Moderna museet) in Stockholm and the Gripsholm Castle (Gripsholms slott) in Mariefred, Södermanland.

 Bo Beskow died in Östergötland on 1st April 1989, aged 83.